 Dan Gelber has handled some of Florida’s most sensitive and complex legal matters.
 As a top federal prosecutor and as an attorney in private practice, he has shown the kind of judgment and legal acumen that attracts clients who expect their attorney to be the best in the courtroom or at the negotiating table.
-He is AV rated and listed in Best Lawyers in America, Florida Legal Elite, South Florida Top Lawyers, and was also recently named to the 100 most influential people in Florida politics.
+He is ranked as an Eminent Practitioner by Chambers USA, received an AV rating from Martindale Hubbell, and has been listed in such guides as Best Lawyers in America, Florida Legal Elite, and South Florida Top Lawyers.
+Dan was also recently named to the 100 most influential people in Florida politics.

 As a federal prosecutor for nearly a decade, Dan handled national cases including public corruption, economic and environmental crimes, civil rights, health care fraud and government fraud cases.
 He argued appellate cases in the Eleventh and D.C.
 Circuit Court of Appeals.
 He eventually became the top deputy in an office of over 200 lawyers.

 Dan left the United States Attorney’s Office and was tapped by former United States Senator Sam Nunn to be the Chief Counsel and Staff Director to the United States Senate’s Permanent Subcommittee on Investigations.
 Dan led a team of prosecutors and federal agents in investigating international terrorism, cyber security issues, and fraud waste and abuse in government programs.